materialdigital/core-ontology/README.md

-# The PMD Core Ontology development version
+# The PMD Core Ontology (PMDco) development version

 This is the current work-in-progress for the PMD core ontology.
 If you would like to contribute, please feel free to add any issues or participate in discussions here on Github.